Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_conferences.md

 Using the Rainbow SDK for Node.JS, you have the possibility to create and administrate Bubbles as well as to participate to the discussion.
 This guide is focussed on the management of the Bubbles.
 If you need to know how to send and receive messages in Bubbles, have a look to the guide [Answering to Chat Messages](/doc/sdk/node/guides/Answering_chat_message).

-### Managing conferences - PSTN or WebRTC
+### Managing conferences

 This guide explains how to manage conferences from a bubble: get list of participants, mute/unmute participant, drop participant, get list of publishers

 Publishers are people using media others than audio like **sharing** or **video**

-The term **PersonalConference** is used as a reference to **PSTN conference**: people can use their own phone device to join this kind of conference.
-Then another media can be added (sharing, video) but only in WebRTC.

 The short term **Conference** is used as a reference to **WebRTC conference**: the audio part is done in WebRTC.
 Then another media can be added (sharing, video) alos in WebRTC.

 ### Check permissions
 ---

 First thing to do, it's to check if the user can make conferences.
-For this `ConferenceAllowed` and `PersonalConferenceAllowed` methods must be used from `Bubbles` object.
+For this `conferenceAllowed` methods must be used from `Bubbles` object.

 ```js